2,400 to 3,800 reports of unsafe work activity received each year: MOM

 The latest involved a 54-year-old GrabFood delivery rider, who died after a traffic accident near Waterway Point in Punggol on June 24.

-"MOM will continue to step up its inspections at work sites and impose harsher penalties on companies with poor workplace safety and health performance," Dr Tan said, citing the stiffer penalties introduced last month (June) that will double the composition fine meted out to errant firms.
+"MOM will continue to step up its inspections at work sites and impose harsher penalties on companies with poor workplace safety and health performance," Dr Tan said, citing stiffer penalties introduced last month that will double the fine meted out to errant companies .

 Meanwhile, all workers, including migrant workers, are strongly encouraged to report unsafe work conditions to their supervisors, employers or MOM, Dr Tan added.

-Workers can also approach union leaders or non-governmental organisations, such as the National Trades Union Congress-backed Migrant Workers' Centre, which will work directly with employers to make changes or ask MOM to follow up.
+Workers can also approach union leaders or non-governmental organisations, such as the National Trades Union Congress-backed Migrant Workers' Centre.

 Dr Tan gave the assurance that workers' identities will be kept confidential.